wavemotion-dave/A8DS/readme.md

 ----------------------------------------------------------------------------------
 * To run this on your DS or DSi (or 2DS/3DS) requires that you have the ability to launch homebrews.
 For the older DS units, this is usually accomplished via a FlashCart such as the R4 or one of the many clones.
 These tend to run about US$25.
 If you have a DSi or above, you can skip the R4 and instead soft-mod your unit and run something like Twilight Menu++ or Unlaunch which will run homebrew software on the DS.
 The DSi has a convenient SD card slot on the side that saw very little use back in the day but is a great way to enjoy homebrews.
 See https://dsi.cfw.guide/ to get started on how to soft-mod your unit.
 * You will want the optional BIOS Files for maximum compatibility.
 See BIOS section above.
 * You will also need the emulator itself.
-You can get this from the GitHub page - the only file you need here is A8DS.nds (the .nds is a Nintendo executable file).
+You can get this from the GitHub page - the only file you need here is A8DS.nds (the .nds is a executable file).
 You can put this anywhere - most people put the .nds file into the root of the SD card.
 * You will need games or applications in .XEX .ATR .ATX .CAR or .ROM format.
 Don't ask me for such files - you will be ignored.

 DS vs DSi vs DSi XL/LL :